Entropic Fluctuations in Statistical Mechanics II. Quantum Dynamical Systems: Introduction

 The paper is organized as follows.
 In Sections~\ref{sec:repeat}--\ref{sec:repeat-2}, we briefly review the notation and definitions of~\cite{Benoist2023a} which will be reused in the sequel.
 For reason of space we can not enter into too many details, and we strongly encourage the reader to consult this reference.
 In Section~\ref{sec-start-te-1} we introduce the two-time measurement entropy production and review the main result of~\cite{Benoist2023a}.
 In Section~\ref{sec-start-te-2X} we introduce the entropic ancilla state tomography.
 The quantum Evans--Searles and Gallavotti--Cohen fluctuation theorems are discussed in Section~\ref{sec-quantum-pref}, where we also introduce the quantum (weak and strong) principle of regular entropic fluctuations.
 The classical theory of entropic fluctuations based on the entropy production observable/phase space contraction rate is reviewed in Section~\ref{sec-classical-1}.
 The quantum entropy production observable/phase space contraction rate is discussed in Section~\ref{sec-qpsc-1}.
 The classical and quantum case are compared in Section~\ref{sec-cl-q-comp}.
 The quantum transfer operators are introduced in Section~\ref{sec-quantum-tra}.
 The associated spectral resonance theory of the strong quantum PREF is described in Section~\ref{sec-spectral-PREF}.
 The proofs are given in Section~\ref{sec-proofs-sr}.

 \paragraph*{Acknowledgments} The work of CAP and VJ was partly funded by the CY Initiative grant {\sl Investissements d'Avenir}, grant number ANR-16-IDEX-0008.
 The work of TB was funded by the ANR project {\sl ESQuisses}, grant number ANR-20-CE47-0014-01, and by the ANR project {\sl Quantum Trajectories}, grant number ANR-20-CE40-0024-01.
-VJ acknowledges the support of NSERC.
+VJ acknowledges the support of NSERC and the support of the MUR grant "Dipartimento di Eccellenza 2023-2027" of Dipartimento di Matematica, Politecnico di Milano.
 A part of this work was done during long term visits of LB and AP to McGill and CRM-CNRS International Research Laboratory IRL 3457 at University of Montreal.
 The LB visit was funded by the CNRS and AP visits by the CRM Simons and FRQNT-CRM-CNRS programs.
+We also acknowledge the support of the ANR project {\sl DYNACQUS}, grant number ANR-24-CE40-5714.